What’s it: Disposable income is the money you have left after paying taxes. You can use it for savings or buy goods and services.

 Disposable income is the primary indicator of household purchasing power and consumption.
 The changes affect the demand for goods and services and economic activity in various countries.
 Household expenditures comprise a significant share of gross domestic product (GDP).
 In fact, in some countries, it contributes more than 50% of GDP.

 Economists use disposable income to identify trends in household saving and consumption.
-When disposable income rises, we expect the demand for goods and services to also increase.
+When it rises, we expect the demand for goods and services to also increase.
 That will stimulate the business sector to increase production and recruit more workers.
 As a result, economic growth (measured in real GDP) increases, and the unemployment rate decreases.

 Typically, economists also observe trends in the Consumer Price Index (CPI), a measure of the increase in the price of products purchased by consumers.
 If the CPI inflation trend is also low, households’ purchasing power for goods and services will be stronger.
 Thus, it will amplify its impact on aggregate demand and economic growth.

+How significant is household consumption’s impact on economic growth?
 It depends on the marginal propensity to consume (MPC).

 MPC is the extra disposable income that households spend.
 The higher the MPC, the greater the effect of consumption on the economy.
 For example, suppose country A has an MPC of 0.75 and Country B has an MPC of 0.50.
 Suppose disposable income in both countries increases by an equal percentage.
 In that case, the impact will be more significant for Country A than for Country B.